fsharp/fsharp.org/testimonials/index.md

 <div class="keywords">comodities, trading, risk, analysis</div>

 ---
 [Click to add a new testimonial.
 Just log on to github, edit and send the pull request!
 Or email fsharp@fsharp.org](https://github.com/fsharp/fsfoundation/blob/gh-pages/testimonials/index.md)

+<div id="credit-suisse-abstract"> </div>
+---

-> At Credit Suisse, we've been using F# to develop quantitative models for financial products<a name="credit-suisse-abstract">.</a>
+> At Credit Suisse, we've been using F# to develop quantitative models for financial products

 1. **Howard Mansell**
 2. Credit Suisse (at time of writing)